cvmfs/cvmfs/doc/developer_doc/30-building-from-source.md

 ## Replace `make` with `ninja`

-`ninja` has the advantge of running parallelized by default and only incrementally rebuilding resources that are affected by (code) changes.
+`ninja` has the advantage of running parallelized by default and only incrementally rebuilding resources that are affected by (code) changes.

 ```bash
   # be in directory cvmfs/build